Glyn Davies (politician)

 Edward Glyn Davies (born 16 February 1944) is a former Welsh Conservative politician who was the Member of Parliament (MP) for Montgomeryshire from 2010 to 2019.
 Davies previously served as a Member of the Welsh Assembly (AM) for the Mid and West Wales region from 1999 to 2007.

 He is a former chairman of the Development Board for Rural Wales and also served as a Member of the Welsh Development Agency and the Welsh Tourist Board.

 He was Chairman of Montgomeryshire District Council and twice served as the Parliamentary Private Secretary (PPS) to the Secretary of State for Wales.

 Background

 He was educated at Castle Caereinion Primary School and Llanfair Caereinion High School.
 At the age of 50, he attended Aberystwyth University, where he gained a diploma in international law and politics.

 He spent his early working life running the family farm near Castle Caereinion, Welshpool on which he was born and in which still has a business interest.
 He now lives at Cil Farm, Berriew in a house once owned by Arthur Humphreys-Owen who served as an MP for Davies' seat from 1894–1906.

 In 2002, Davies underwent major surgery for rectal cancer.
-He went on to make a full recovery and in 2006 competed in a rugby game alongside Jonah Lomu to promote the message that is possible to make a full recovery following a serious illness and to raise money for charity.
+He went on to make a full recovery and in 2006 competed in a rugby game alongside Jonah Lomu to promote the message that it is possible to make a full recovery following a serious illness, and to raise money for charity.